-12.2.14 Changing Module Operation on Command: ALG542
+12.2.14 Changing The module Operation on Command: ALG542

-Module ALG542 can respond directly to a specific COMMREQ (Communication Request) command from the application program to:
+The module ALG542 can respond directly to a specific COMMREQ (Communication Request) command from the application program to:

 - 1. Clear %I error code for the module.

 - 2. Modify the Input alarm limits, and.

 - 3. Put one or both outputs in Ramp mode and set up the ramp characteristics.